hoothin/PagetualGuide/docs/rules/preloadImages.md

 "preloadImages": "return ['1.jpg']"
 ```

-*Make sure you have enabled preload option*
+*Make sure the preload option is enabled*